Handwashing in Judaism: Handwashing for priests before eating terumah

-Hand washing for all Israelites
+Handwashing for all Israelites

 In subsequent years, many priests ignored the requirement to wash hands before touching terumah.
 To encourage the performance of this law, it was decreed that all Jews (priests and non-priests) must wash their hands before eating bread, even if that bread to be eaten was only ordinary non-terumah bread.
-This hand washing is referred to as serakh terumah (סרך תרומה, "[washing introduced] on account of terumah"); as all Jews were now required to wash their hands before eating bread, it was expected that the delinquent priests too would wash their hands before eating terumah.
+This handwashing is referred to as serekh terumah 'habit of terumah' (סֶרֶךְ תְּרוּמָה); as all Jews were now required to wash their hands before eating bread, it was expected that the delinquent priests too would wash their hands before eating terumah (Note: Jerusalem Talmud, Hagigah 13a (2:5) "Did they not decree [defilement] over the hands in order that he (i.e. the priest) might separate himself from the terumah?
+By saying to a man that his hands suffer a second-grade uncleanness, even so does he (the priest) separate himself from terumah.")

-The Talmud states that one must wash hands for two reasons, one being serakh terumah, and the other being "the commandment".
+The Talmud states that one must wash hands for two reasons, one being serekh terumah, and the other being "the commandment".
 This last phrase is unclear; according to one opinion in the Talmud, it simply refers to the commandment to obey the sages after they instituted the handwashing requirement.
 Other interpretations suggest an independent second reason for handwashing, such as to promote cleanliness.
+(Note: Tosafot, Chullin 106a; see also which appears to link handwashing to the possibility of a dirty hand transferring ritually impure bodily fluids.)

 External sources

 What regulations were already in place during the late Second Temple period is unclear.
-A reference to hand washing is made in the Christian New Testament, when the Pharisees asked Jesus why his disciples did not wash their hands before eating bread.
+A reference to handwashing is made in the Christian New Testament, when the Pharisees asked Jesus why his disciples did not wash their hands before eating bread.
 It is reported that "the Pharisees and all the Jews" considered this washing a "tradition of the elders", originally thought to be a mere stringent practice, whereby the Pharisees would eat their common bread under the same rigid conditions associated with hallowed things, and requiring a handwashing.
 Jesus, however, and the disciples did not do it - even though one proclaimed to be the Messiah might be expected to follow the highest standards for holy behavior.
-Thus, the disciples' non-observance may indicate that handwashing for bread was not universal then.
+Thus, the disciples' non-observance may indicate that handwashing before bread was not universal at the time.
 Perhaps handwashing was practised by some Pharisaic schools of thought and not others (for example, by the School of Shammai and not the more lenient School of Hillel).

 In other sources it is implied that Jewish scholars were scrupulous to wash their hands frequently, as it was considered a form of Jewish etiquette.